Jailbreaking Prompt Attack: A Controllable Adversarial Attack against Diffusion Models: Conclusion and Limitations.

 \section{Conclusion and Limitations.}

-In this paper, we present an automated attack framework, JPA, that effectively bypasses various safety checkers deployed in Text-to-Image (T2I) models, enabling the generation of NSFW images.
+In this paper, we present an automated attack framework, \textit{JPA}, that effectively bypasses various safety checkers deployed in Text-to-Image (T2I) models, enabling the generation of NSFW images.
 Our framework is versatile, capable of attacking both online services and offline T2I models with removal methods, while preserving the semantic features of the original images as closely as possible.
 Additionally, JPA significantly reduces the execution time required for such attacks.

 However, our work is not without limitations.
-The dataset used in our study, the I2P dataset, contains prompts derived from human experience that inherently include unsafe semantics.
-When we substitute this with entirely safe data, the effectiveness of our attacks decreases to some extent.
+Our concept pairs are given by ChatGPT, which needs prompting that out of the automated framework.
 This highlights potential areas for further exploration in future research.
 Additionally, we recognize the urgent need for the development of more robust safety checkers to counter such attacks effectively.